thomas051083/psd-psw/_exclusives-2021/CSC-social-activities.md

 	<tr>
 		<td>
                         <b>Healthy Eating for A Busy Lifestyle</b> <br>
-			A talk that addresses the challenges of sticking to a healthy yet <br>
-			yummy dietfor the busy individual
+			A talk that addresses the challenges of sticking to a healthy yet yummy dietfor the busy individual
 			<br>
 			<br>